Sebibebi67/copy_maker/README.md

 ## **Description**

-This is a small HTML page linked with a bit of javascript which allows you to generates a cobol Copy from a CSV File
+This is a small HTML page linked with a bit of javascript which allows you to generate a cobol Copy from a CSV File.

+**Important** : this script doesn't interpret your CSV and doesn't correct it.
+If your CSV is false, it will not detect it.

 ## **Installation**